Understanding grid balancing & congestion management

 Redispatch

-In the Netherlands, redispatch is market-based, and occurs via two market platforms:
+In the Netherlands, redispatch is market-based and is done through two two market platforms:

 - RESIN: Reserve for Other Purposes (ROD)